aroberge/friendly-traceback-docs/docs/source/idle.rst

    :alt: Screen capture of IDLE

-Below, I did something similar, but using Friendly-traceback as a program launcher, and using French as the default language.
+Below, I did something similar, but using Friendly as a program launcher, and using French as the default language.
 After the program's execution had been completed, I entered more code, making a syntax error.